dfelinto/blender-manual/manual/animation/constraints/motion_tracking/follow_track.rst

    of this depth object which can be used to create facial makeup visual effects.

 Constraint to F-Curve
-   Creates F-curves for the object that copies the movement caused by the constraint.
+   Creates F-Curves for the object that copies the movement caused by the constraint.

 Influence
    Controls the percentage of affect the constraint has on the object.